francescotonini/francescotonini.github.io/content/posts/hashcode2020.md

 This has been a hell of a ride, but it was worth it.
 It's not the perfect score, but I am more than happy about the result.

 If you would like to see my implementation, head over to [GitHub](https://github.com/francescotonini/hashcode-books).
 If you like this article, please consider sharing it with friends and colleagues.
-Also, if you have any suggestion, don't be shy.
 Ciao!